0xpanadol/microsoft-codes-checker/README.md

 - Real-time progress in a table format
 - Color-coded summary of results
 - Codes saved in text files, one per line
-- Error handling and logging
+- Detailed error handling and logging
+- WLID management tracking

 ## Example